 During the summer of 2012 Ms. Cohen had the opportunity to work intimately with composer Stephen Feigenbaum for the world premier of his octet “Fake Out.”
 Additionally, Ms. Cohen and her trio were coached by composer Eric Ewazen to perform his Trio for Horn, Violin and Piano in a benefit concert to support the Lupus Foundation of America in 2013.

 In 2015, Ms. Cohen developed a relationship with El Sistema USA – a program bringing a free music education to at risk children in low income communities all over the United States.
 Since then, Ms Cohen has repeatedly helped at a summer workshop with Empire State Youth Orchestra CHIME – a branch of El Sistema – at the Catskill High Peaks Music Festival.

-Ms. Cohen currently resides in New York City where she is pursuing a Master of Music in Violin Performance at New York University Steinhardt School with Kurt Nikkanen, while simultaneously holding the position of adjunct teacher of violin studies for non music majors at NYU.
+Ms. Cohen currently resides in New York City where she is pursuing her Artist Diploma at New York University Steinhardt School with Kurt Nikkanen and Cyrus Beroukhim, while simultaneously holding the position of adjunct teacher of violin studies at NYU.